 Issues you should be prepared to discuss during consultation include:

 * Current medications, including nutritional supplements and herbal remedies

 * Any mammogram results

-As part of your consultation, our Surgeon will examine your breasts, evaluating their size, shape, and skin tone, as well as nipple placement.
+As part of your consultation, Surgeon will examine your breasts, evaluating their size, shape, and skin tone, as well as nipple placement.
 He may also choose to photograph you for your medical record.
 For the sake of safety, a baseline mammogram is sometimes recommended before surgery for use in detecting future changes in breast tissue.
 It should be noted that after surgery, your mammograms will take more time and care.
 Special imaging techniques will be required to accommodate the breast implants.